 In 2005, Brian accepted a short-term position as Assistant to Mayor Richard Daley in Chicago.
 In the private sector, Brian led Powerdime Technologies, LLC, an online affinity marketing firm and helped to launch Elm City Ventures, a New Haven-based early-stage venture fund that became part of Richmond Management LLC.
 In 2001, Brian co-founded Kreiter Greitens LLC, a Chicago-based consulting practice that assisted corporations in the acquisition of government contracts and the development and turnaround of closely-held businesses.
 Brian holds a BA from Yale University and an MBA from Harvard Business School.

-Emily is an analyst at Marwood Group where she analyzes the impact of legislative and regulatory trends on portfolio companies and potential investments for private equity firms, focusing on healthcare services.
+Emily is a joint degree candidate with Harvard Kennedy School and Stanford's Graduate School of Business Class of 2016.
+Prior to graduate school, Emily was an Associate at the Marwood Group where she analyzed the impact of legislative and regulatory trends on portfolio companies and potential investments for private equity firms, focusing on healthcare services.
+Emily is passionate about the transformation of healthcare and the explosion of healthcare IT in both developed and developing countries.
 Prior to Marwood, she worked in Connecticut politics and led an education project for Mercy Corps in Beirut, Lebanon.
-She co-chairs the Associates Committee for the Harvard College Fund.
-She also volunteers with Ashoka on the 1000 Days Initiative, developing a sustainable wellness model in India.
-In her free time, Emily enjoys skiing, half-marathons, and tennis.
+She co-chairs the Associates Committee for the Harvard College Fund, and is co-chair for her Harvard College 5th Year Reunion.
 Emily received an AB degree in History from Harvard College.
+In her free time, Emily enjoys skiing, half-marathons, and extreme sports.

 Jed Leidheiser New York